Tuesday, June 27, 2017

 Collaboration helps to reduce disparities and to identify, reach, and serve marginalized communities through programs and services.
 We discuss ideas and opportunities for community engagement and strategic relationships with prominent diversity leaders of New York.

-11:20am Special 1 on 1 Interview with Richard Buery, Deputy Mayor for Strategic Policy Initiatives, New York City and Jon Lentz, Editor in Chief, City & State
+11:25am Special 1 on 1 Interview with Richard Buery, Deputy Mayor for Strategic Policy Initiatives and New York City M/WBE Director, and Jon Lentz, Editor in Chief, City & State

 New York City is famous for its recruitment diversity, representing virtually every nation on earth.
-Employers all stand to benefit from advancing diversity and inclusion as a strategy to remain competitive, not just women and minority owned businesses but diversity in all aspects of society.
-City & State convenes a panel of experts sharing strategies on workforce diversity, and best practices to help NY’s organizations flourish on multiple levels.
+Organizations all stand to benefit from advancing diversity and inclusion as a strategy to remain competitive.
+City & State convenes a panel of experts sharing strategies on environmental diversity, and best practices to help NY flourish on multiple levels.

 - Rose E. Rodriguez, Chief Diversity Officer, Office of Governor Andrew M. Cuomo